bstefanescu/qutejs/web/doc/docs/getting-started.md

 1. **The presentation layer** - which includes the [templates](#/templates) and the [component model](#/components).
 2. **The application layer** - which includes the [application data model](#/app/data) and [logic](#/app/instance).

 When developing basic UI components you will mostly use the **presentation layer**.
-And you can completly ignore the **application layer**.  \
+And you can completely ignore the **application layer**.  \
 When developing more complex components or javascript applications you will need to focus more on the application layer (i.e. **business logic and data**), and less on individual components composing the presentation layer.

 The **goal** of Qute is to let you **focus where you need to**.
 Qute model try to be as concise as possible in order to hide from you repetitive and glue code.  \
 So that, you finally write less code and focus more on the business logic.

-To quickly design and test Qute components you can use the **[Qute Playground](../playground/index.html)** or directly code components inlined in a web page.
+To quickly design and test Qute components you can use the **[Qute Playground](../playground/index.html)** or directly code components inlined in a web page.  \
 Though, this method is not suitable for production projects.

 A Qute component is made from javascript code, from some HTML based templates and possibly from some CSS fragments.  \
-All these parts of a component are transpiled to javascript code and when you depoly a component for production, you deploy a minified javascript file that contains all the parts a component is made of.
+All these parts of a component are transpiled to javascript code and when you deploy a component for production, you deploy a minified javascript file that contains all the parts a component is made of.

 ### Example: Component declared in a .jsq file